 Examining the extent to which Hölderlin’s conceptualization of the Earth shapes his poetics would require a longer discussion of the way his late hymns and river poems (Der Rhine, Germania and Der Ister in particular) take up the organic/ aorgic divide and the “patriotic reversal” that his prose works describe.
-Hölderlin’s assertion that a “complete reversal altogether without any point of rest is forbidden for man as a knowing being,” suggests that, despite its complete reversal of “all modes and forms of representation,” poetry does in fact bears witness to the “real separation” between Earth and world.
+Hölderlin’s assertion that a “complete reversal altogether without any point of rest is forbidden for man as a knowing being” suggests that, despite its complete reversal of “all modes and forms of representation,” poetry does in fact bear witness to the “real separation” between Earth and world.
 The question, of course, is how.
-Heidegger’s seminars on Hölderlin’s hymns tend to foreground claims that these poems are not only about poetic production, but also historicity, the “becoming historical” of a people, and the way in which the “fatherland” comes to be interpreted as “Beyng itself,” out of which the “fundamental orientation towards beings as a whole arises and attains its configuration.”
-In other words, Heidegger repeatedly insists on the extent to which Hölderlin’s “patriotic reversal” entails a reconfiguration of world and Earth, between the “orientation towards beings as a whole” that defines the world, and the Earth’s self-concealment.
-While it is certainly the case that Hölderlin’s late hymns articulate, as Heidegger insists, a form of “poetic dwelling” it is not clear that anything like Dasein is involved, or its “world-forming” capacities.
+Heidegger’s seminars on Hölderlin’s hymns tend to foreground claims that these poems are not only about poetic production but also historicity, the “becoming historical” of a people and the way in which the “fatherland” comes to be interpreted as “Being itself,” out of which the “fundamental orientation towards beings as a whole arises and attains its configuration” (Hölderlin’s Hymn “Germania” 109).
+In other words, Heidegger repeatedly insists on the extent to which Hölderlin’s “patriotic reversal” entails a reconfiguration of world and Earth, between the “orientation towards beings as a whole” that defines the world and the Earth’s self-concealment.
+While it is certainly the case that Hölderlin’s late hymns articulate, as Heidegger insists, a form of “poetic dwelling,” it is not clear that anything like Dasein is involved or its “world-forming” capacities.
 The river poems treat the earthward turn described in Hölderlin’s prose works by following his theory of the alternation of tones, identifying that alternation with the movement of the river itself.
 The fact that his poems repeat something like the “real separation” Hölderlin discusses in his prose works should problematize any claims that his poetry concerns itself primarily with the withdrawal of the divine.
 Put another way, whereas Heidegger identifies the rivers with the poet as a “demi-god” situated in the time between the absence of the old gods and the arrival of the new, Hölderlin’s poetics actually articulates instead a fundamental break between the poet and the river, marking each as subject to a completely different temporality.
-Whereas Hölderlin identifies his poetry initially with a backward glance toward a conception of the Earth in mourning for a world that no longer exists, the river’s silence and forward movement in fact denotes a disjunction between that conception and its own itinerary, which constitutes a reversal of the “forms and representations” that make up that world.
+Whereas Hölderlin identifies his poetry initially with a backward glance toward a conception of the Earth in mourning for a world that no longer exists, the river’s silence and forward movement in fact denote a disjunction between that conception and its own itinerary, which constitutes a reversal of the “forms and representations” that make up that world.
 And yet, since a “complete reversal” of those “modes and forms or representation” is impossible, the poem nonetheless bears witness to this break in and through the language of that world.

 While a full analysis of the relation between Hölderlin’s longer hymns and his conception of the Earth is not possible here, a quick perusal of one of his early odes— Der Main—provides a sense of what is stake.
 Like his later hymns, Der Main invokes a historical and geographical “journeying” on the Earth.
 It opens in what Hölderlin calls the “naïve” mood, where the speaker identifies his “song” with a longing for immediacy, in this case for an encounter with “other lands” that remain explicitly idealized: